gcurrier/BattletechModder/target/classes/files/readme.txt

 NOTES
 -------------------

-- as this is a beta release, it's encouraged to create your own manual backup of "/weapon" until you feel confident in the backup and restore functionality.
-Just in case.
-An emergency data folder backup is provided in the event you're like me and really know how to break stuff beyond the point of recovery. it is located in the resources/files directory.
+- as this is a beta release, it's encouraged to create your own manual backup of files until you feel confident in the backup and restore functionality.
+Just in case, an emergency data folder backup is provided in the event you're like me and really know how to break stuff beyond the point of recovery.
+It is located in the /app folder of the installation directory.

 - works on mod weapons, so long as they follow the same json structure as the vanilla weapons.
 Just point the app to the folder containing the mod weapons.